MailTape/MailTape-v1/_posts/2021-10-23-Janko-Nilovic.md

 image: 'https://mailta.pe/img/fbPic467.png'
 guestPic: guestPic467.jpg
 ---
-<p id="introduction"> This morning, we are wading through worlds of color, shrouded in a kaleidescope of sound.
-We are beyond thrilled to welcome Janko Nilović to craft this world at MailTape this Sunday.
-Based in Paris, Janko is a living legend in the library music world.
-One of the pioneers of french production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists (including Jay-Z, Joey Bada$$, and many others).
+<p id="introduction"> This morning, we are wading through worlds of color, shrouded in an entire kaleidescope of sound.
+To craft this world, we are beyond thrilled to welcome Janko Nilović to MailTape this Sunday.
+Based in Paris, Janko is a living legend in the arena of library music.
+A pioneers of French production music, Janko is behnd so many beloved arrangements, and is often sampled by hip hop, rap, and R&B artists (including Jay-Z, Joey Bada$$, and many others).
   <br><br>
 Nothing if not versatile, Janko slips easily across styles of jazz, classical, funk, rock, and psychedelic music.
 </p>